Leamouth

-Leamouth is a locality in the Blackwall area of the London Borough of Tower Hamlets.
+Leamouth is a locality in the Blackwall area of Poplar, in the London Borough of Tower Hamlets.
 The area takes its name from the former Leamouth Wharf and lies on the west side of the confluence of the Bow Creek stretch of the Lea, at its confluence with the River Thames.

 The neighbourhood consists of two small peninsulas, separated from the rest of Poplar by the remaining part of the East India Docks.
 The northern peninsula lies in a hairpin meander and is named Goodluck Hope after one of the adjacent reaches of the Lea, while the other is known as Orchard Place.
 The area was traditionally the easternmost part of Middlesex, with Essex on the other side of the Lea.

 The area was long referred to locally as Bog Island, due to its inaccessibility and propensity to flood; however the building of the Thames Barrier and the artificial raising of the more vulnerable riverside land, means the nickname refers to a now much reduced threat.